 Board Member, Stanford Health Care Board of Directors (2008 - 2011)

-Medical Education:Univ Of Chicago - Registrar (1981) IL
+Medical Education:Pritzker School of Medicine University of Chicago Registrar (1981) IL

 Board Certification: Anesthesia, American Board of Anesthesiology (1988)